ChatDeBlofeld/seafile-arm-docker-base/README.md

 ### Builder

-Image used to cache build dependencies in Dockerfile first stage can be built using the `Dockerfile.builder` file.
+Image used to cache build dependencies in Dockerfile first stage can be built using the `Dockerfile.builder` file with the `-f` option.

 ## Run